The Best Kauai Luaus

 This Luau features Mai Tais on the house until 6 pm and an open buffet.
 It runs a bit shorter than other Luaus at about two and a half hours.
 The dinner show features dancing and a fire knife demonstration.

-Is going to a luau worth the money?
+Is going to a luau on Kauai worth the money?

 Can I just see the show?

-So, which is the most culturally accurate Luau?
+So, which is the most culturally accurate of the Kauai luaus?

 The most culturally accurate luaus will feature authentic Hawaiian delicacies like kalua pork from an imu oven, poke, and taro.
 An authentic luau should also include real hula, which is much more elegant than the more touristy hula you may be familiar with.

-For these reasons, Shaka Guide nominates the Smith Family Luau as Kauai’s most authentic.
-This is the longest-running luau in Kauai and has been kept going by four generations of Smiths.
+For these reasons, we nominate the Smith's Family Luau as Kauai’s most authentic.
+This is the longest-running luau on Kauai and has been kept going by four generations of Smiths.
 The hula and song traditions are also extremely accurate to Hawaiian culture.
 The fact that this luau takes place in the sacred lands of the Wailua River Valley only adds to the authenticity.